snicsolutions/factorythread-docs/index.md

 ## About the project

 Factory Thread is built with modern developers in mind, providing the tools and features you need to build exceptional applications.

-### License

-Factory Thread is distributed by an [MIT license](https://github.com/yourusername/factorythread-docs/tree/main/LICENSE.txt).

-### Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/yourusername/factorythread-docs#contributing).

-### Code of Conduct

-Factory Thread is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/yourusername/factorythread-docs/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.